 Board Meetings.

-The President of the Federation or his/her representative shall be scheduled to report at each regular monthly meeting of the Board of Trustees.
+The President of the Federation or their representative shall be scheduled to report at each regular monthly meeting of the Board of Trustees.
 A copy of the agenda shall be forwarded to the Federation President at the same time it is transmitted to the Board members.

 Information.